friendly-traceback/docs/docs/_sources/syntax_tracebacks_it.rst.txt

     You wrote a semicolon, `;`, where a comma was expected.

-(192) semicolon instead of commas - 2
+(193) Semicolon instead of commas - 2
 -------------------------------------

 .. code-block:: none